skillrepos/ai-sdlc/README.md

 ![Changing codespace idle timeout value](./images/sdlc90.png?raw=true "Changing codespace idle timeout value")

-**2. Click on the button below to start a new codespace from this repository.**
+**2. Click on the button below to start a new codespace from this repository.
+(Note: On Macs, due to a bug in Copilot, only Chrome allows Copilot to directly execute commands in the terminal.)**

 Click here ➡️  [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/skillrepos/ai-sdlc?quickstart=1)